tsandmann/ctbot-teensy/README.md

       * goto `Screen and keyboard` settings and set `Add carriage return` to `Yes`
 1. Have fun with the command line interface
     * type `help` to get a list and description of available commands
-1. Cruise around with the c't-Bot using
+1. Cruise around with the ct-Bot using
     * your remote control: **arrow keys** for *forward*, *backward*, *left*, *right* and **power button** for *stop*
     * the command line interface: `set speed 30 30` for 30% of max speed on both wheels, `set speed 0 0` (or just `set speed`) to stop
 1. Press **play** on remote control to show a little easter egg on the command line interface :) or **I/II** to shutdown the bot :(